Are you struggling with weight gain at menopause?

 The other half has to do with the avoidance of foods that can actively cause issues in your body.

-Consuming healthy foods is not an antidote for consuming unhealthy foods.
+Consuming healthy foods is not an antidote to consuming unhealthy foods.

 For best results, you will need to both CONSUME healthy foods while simultaneously AVOIDING unhealthy foods.